bdrelling/GoatHerb/README.md

 ## Credits

-Special thanks to @boiarqin for the unforgettable repository name.
+Special thanks to [@boiarqin](https://github.com/boiarqin) for providing me with an unforgettable repository name.

 ## License